Tagged:

 What do SVS students have in common?
 What are the distinguishing features of this vibrant collection of people whose energy strikes you the moment you encounter them?
 For a long time I have been trying to articulate the answers to these questions.… Read more ›

 All through this past winter kids at school spent time outdoors when they could (usually), playing basketball, taking walks, climbing on the rocks, or using the swings and the slide.
-After the pond froze and was safe to walk on, many of them were… Read more ›
+After the pond froze and was safe to walk on, many of them… Read more ›

 This is a tough question.
 SVS lacks the more traditional ways of bench marking a child’s progress through school.
 There are no parent-teacher conferences, no grades, no MCAS scores, no curriculum, no classes and no grade point averages.
 There is… Read more ›